by Marie Todd

 If you could teach any college course, write a book, or create an original piece of art of any kind, what would it be?

 Use your imagination!
 Consider a creative title to set the tone for your course, book, or art piece.
 This is a chance to infuse some fun and creativity into your response.
-Do you have a unique set of skills or interests that might contribute to some expertise on a particular topic?
+Do you have a unique set of skills or interests that might contribute some expertise in a particular area?
 What is your specialty?
 Be careful to avoid any controversial statements.
 You never know how your suggestion might be interpreted, so try to steer clear of potentially offensive topics.

 Other than a family member, who is someone who has had a significant influence on you?
 What has been the impact of their influence?

-You can select just about anyone — other than a family member!
-This could be someone famous (dead or alive) or your next-door neighbor.
-The essential component is your explanation of how they have influenced you and the extent of their impact.
+You can select just about anyone for this response – other than a family member, of course!
+The individual could be someone famous (dead or alive) or your next-door neighbor.
+The essential component is explaining how the person influenced you and the extent of their impact.
 Is there something you admire about them?
 Did/do they motivate or inspire you in some way?
-Have they changed or incited you in some way?
+Have they changed or influenced you in some way?
 Keep the focus on you and the results of their impact.
 Remember to consider what your response might reflect about your values and character.

 What is something about you that is not included anywhere else in your application?

-Before you respond, take some time to review your overall application materials for Yale.
-You should share something meaningful about yourself here that you have not mentioned elsewhere.
-Your response will provide the adcom with a glimpse into the sort of person you might be within the Yale community; consider what you might contribute and what you hope to gain.
-You might mention something you have always wanted to explore or learn to do — or perhaps something you are not very good at but enjoy doing.
+Before you respond to this question, take some time to review all your application materials for Yale.
+Strive to share something meaningful about yourself that you isn’t mentioned elsewhere in your application.
+Your response will provide a glimpse into the sort of person you might be within the Yale community, so consider what you might contribute and what you hope to gain.
+You might mention something you have always wanted to explore or learn to do.
+Perhaps there is something you are not very good at but love to do.
 Whatever you select will reflect something about your character.
 How might what you shared relate to attending Yale?

 Essay Options